charlyraffellini/Candidate.Software.Craftsman.Charly/README.md

 And an extra creational command:
 -    create user: new \<user name>

 It is required that to execute an operational command, previously the creational corresponding command should be executed.
 The OC can not operate over users which not exist.
+Otherwise an error in the console will be showed.

 The model was entirely created following TDD practices.